Meaning of Unsupervised Learning

 Simple definition

-Unsupervised Learning is a type of machine learning where a model is trained using data without labels, allowing it to identify patterns or groupings on its own.
+Unsupervised Learning is a type of machine learning where models are trained on data without labeled outcomes, allowing them to find patterns or groupings in the data on their own.

 How to use Unsupervised Learning in a professional context